 This section presents scenarios up to 2060, based on the global growth model that has been widely used by the Centennial Group.
-This is a long-term model, and therefore its results and projections are stylized; they are not intended to predict the future exactly but rather to provide a context for policymaking and reform.9 Centennial Group's long-term models explore alternative scenarios for the global economy, with a focus on the outlook for Emerging and Developing Economies.
+This is a long-term model, and therefore its results and projections are stylized; they are not intended to predict the future exactly but rather to provide a context for policymaking and reform.
+Centennial Group's long-term models explore alternative scenarios for the global economy, with a focus on the outlook for Emerging and Developing Economies.
 The Global Growth Model has been adapted to reflect the developments described above.
 It also considers the fact that during the last few decades there has been a decline in the growth of the global productivity frontier.
 The latest scenarios generated by the model suggest that, as result of the pandemic, the world economy will incur an accumulated loss of at least one year of output in the next twenty years and that, even with global growth resuming in 2021, global GDP will not be on track to go back to the pre-pandemic trend line.
-Asia will remain the most dynamic region, and Latin America, the Middle East, and Europe will suffer the most from the long-term global productivity growth, particularly for the commodity dependent regions, as discussed earlier.
+Asia will remain the most dynamic region, and Latin America, the Middle East, and Europe will suffer the most from the recent events.
+Finally, independent of the effects of the pandemic, there is a slowdown in the long-term global productivity growth, particularly for the commodity-dependent regions, as discussed earlier.